soderlind/acf-field-date-time-picker/readme.txt

 * Changed how the Date and Time Picker field is triggered when ACF adds a new Date and Time Picker field to the DOM
 * Saves the Date and Time Picker field as an UNIX timestamp to MySQL.
 Use the PHP [date](http://php.net/manual/en/function.date.php) function  when you use it in your theme.
 = 2.0.5 =
-* When enqueuing JavaScripts, replaced dependecy of jquery-ui-datepicker with acf-datepicker = 2.0.4 =
+* When enqueuing JavaScripts, replaced dependency of jquery-ui-datepicker with acf-datepicker = 2.0.4 =
 * Updated JavaScript [language detection and loading](http://soderlind.no/time-picker-field-for-advanced-custom-fields/#localization)
 = 2.0.3 =